mdillondc/terminal-ai/README.md

 - **RAG System**: Query your documents with hybrid search and intelligent retrieval
 - **Content Extraction**: YouTube transcripts, website content
 - **Conversation Management**: Save, resume, and organize conversations
+- **Timeline**: Time-aware recall for long conversations (earliest/latest mentions, date listing; see [timeline.md](timeline.md)); intended for use with local models that struggle with long-term memory
 - **Instruction Templates**: Custom AI behaviors and skills
 - **Clipboard Integration**: Use clipboard content as input
 - **Privacy-First**: Local processing with Ollama for sensitive documents